Author: Joe Callin Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 Purpose

-This document establishes comprehensive testing standards and best practices for both Apex and Lightning Web Component (LWC) testing within the Salesforce component library.
-These standards ensure consistent, maintainable, and high-quality test coverage across all code.
+This document establishes org-wide testing policies and guiding principles for both Apex and Lightning Web Component (LWC) testing within your Salesforce project or codebase.
+These policies ensure consistent, maintainable, and high-quality test coverage across all code.

 Scope

-These standards apply to all test classes, test methods, and test utilities within the component library.
+These policies apply to all test classes, test methods, and test utilities in the project.
 All tests must comply with these standards and pass Salesforce Code Analyzer validation using the project's ruleset.

 Test Coverage Requirements